A Conflict mineral procurement bill for Oregon

 Oregon should institute responsible electronic purchasing through the enactment of a state procurement policy to require that all state-level purchases take into consideration the presence of conflict minerals when purchasing electronics.

-We ask for your support and assistance in introducing a bill in the 2019 Legislative Session.
+We ask for your support for Senate Bill 471, introduced in the 2019 Session of the Oregon Legislative Assembly. .

 Why Is this Change Needed?